tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 The `tinycomments_reply` function is given a request (req) object as the first parameter, which has these fields:

-* **conversationUid**: The uid of the conversation the reply is a part of.
+* **conversationUid**: The uid of the conversation the reply is targeting.

 * **content**: The content of the comment to create.

 * **createdAt**: The date the comment was created.

-The done callback needs to take an object of the form:
+The `done` callback should accept the following object:
 ```js
 {
   commentUid: string // the value of the new comment uid